sythanhho/quotes/index.md

 > - Charles R. Swindoll
 >"Life is 10% what happens to you and 90% how you react to it."
 > - Albert Einstein
 >"Wisdom is not a product of schooling but of the lifelong attempt to acquire it."
+> - Eric Raymond
+>"Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter."